Masai and person with the savannah in the background

 Packing tips

-A sun hat or cap is advisable, as well as a small daypack where you can carry a water bottle and what you need for the safari.
-A light down jacket/windproof jacket and a good fleece sweater are great to have for early mornings and late evenings, as the nights often get chilly out here.
+A sun hat or cap is a good idea, as well as a small daypack where you can carry a water bottle and what you need for the safari.
+A light down jacket/windproof jacket and a good fleece sweater are nice to wear in the early mornings and late evenings, the nights often get chilly out here.

-Remember a small daypack for the safari days; it's useful for carrying your camera, an extra sweater, etc.
+Remember a small daypack for the safari days, good for carrying a camera, extra sweater etc.

-PS: There is a 15 kg baggage limit on the flight to the Masai Mara.
+NB: 15kg luggage limit on the flight to Masai Mara.

 Testimonial